evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 ### Walk to Circle is open source

-I will be happy if you use my code for creating your own app.
+Feel free to use my code for any purpose.

 <a href='https://github.com/evgenyneu/walk-to-circle-ios' title='View source on GitHub'><img src='/image/logos/octocat.jpg' alt='View Walk to Circle source code on GitHub' class='GitHubOctocatLogo'></a>